jacquelinevgomez/SAS-Software-Statistical-Analysis-of-Health-Survey-Data/2-Multiple-Linear-Regression/0) ReadMe.md

 4. **Report** - A comprehensive report detailing the findings from the SAS output is available in the `Report.pdf` file.
 5. **Presentation** - A mock presentation that summarizes the findings for potential stakeholders or clients is located in the `Presentation.pdf` file.

-2. **RESULTS** - The output of the SAS code can be found in the `Results.pdf` file, including key statistics and visualizations.

-3. **REPORT** - A comprehensive report detailing the findings from the SAS output is available in the `Report.pdf` file.

-4. **PRESENTATION** - A mock presentation summarizing the findings for potential stakeholders or clients is located in the `Presentation.pdf` file.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.